corprew/ffmpeg-nonfree-docker/README.md

 Use this to build other things on top of or use the default bash command to use ffmpeg as per usual.

+This version uses as many OS packages as possible to avoid getting permanent version fixed downloads.

 # ffmpeg

 some details on the provided ffmpeg.